kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index.md

   - Describe the most important things that you learned in the course, not inclding on the project.
 Explain why you found these things important.
   - Describe the most important things you learned in your project, and why you found them important.
   - Please comment on what you experienced as the most positive aspect(s) of the course.
+  - Please comment on the materials, namely the textbook, labs, and TryHackme content.
+Explain how useful you found each of them.
   - Please comment on any changes you would recommend for future offerings of the course, and explain why you think these changes would be helpful to future students..

 2. How do you think this course will impact your future practices and/or career?
 Explain.